 Amprobe's multimeter lineup generally splits into three practical tiers:

-Amprobe multimeters purchased through an authorised Singapore distributor typically carry a manufacturer warranty covering defects in materials and workmanship, separate from calibration (which is a service, not a warranty item, since accuracy drift over time is normal and expected of any instrument).
-When comparing where to buy, check that the seller is an authorised distributor — grey-market imports may lack valid warranty coverage in Singapore even if the unit itself is genuine, since warranty registration is often tied to the distribution channel it was sold through.
+Amprobe multimeters purchased through an authorised Singapore distributor typically carry a manufacturer warranty covering defects in materials and workmanship, separate from calibration, which is a service, not a warranty item, since accuracy drift over time is normal.
+Grey-market imports may lack valid warranty coverage in Singapore even if the unit itself is genuine, since registration is often tied to the distribution channel it was sold through.
+Keep your proof of purchase either way, so a later warranty claim is straightforward rather than a dispute.

 Is Amprobe a good multimeter brand for Singapore electrical work?